 - To help students maximize financial aid opportunities as well as help ensure that students take their courses in the appropriate sequence, it is recommended that students entering Machine Tool Technology be admitted to the associate degree program, rather than certificate or diploma programs.
 The certificates and diplomas can be earned and awarded as they are completed within the associate degree program.
 Be aware that not all MTT courses are offered each semester, so the best practice is to advise students to take the courses as outlined in the semester-by-semester graduation plan (see below).

 - Students starting in the Spring or Summer may be advised to complete developmental and/or general education coursework so that they can begin MTT courses in the Fall semester.
 In some cases, students may be able to start with MTT coursework in the Spring or Summer, but starting in a semester other than Fall may affect students’ financial aid in subsequent semesters.
-It is best to connect with Bob Koster, Phillip Calhoun or Don Lytch if a student needs to start MTT courses in a semester other than Fall.
+It is best to connect with Don Lytch (at the Lex Walters Campus in Greenwood), or Phillip Calhoun (at the center for Advanced Manufacturing in Laurens) if a student needs to start MTT courses in a semester other than Fall.